Sharing your life with one particular person can be romantic, but not in the times of isolation.

 This pandemic is your chance to really get to know yourself and plan your life.
 Try to explain this to your partner instead of saying ‘you take my space’, or ‘I need a break.’
 The thing is that these words can seriously hurt your loved one.
 It’s better to communicate clearly.
 For instance: Honey, I’d like to spend the next three hours reading and doing yoga.
 Wanna cook something together afterward?

 That’s how your partner will know that you need your time, but it doesn’t mean you don’t love them anymore.
 Spending time alone will give your significant other time to do their own things and live their best isolation life.
+This should also be looked at as a perfect opportunity for some self-reflection.
+The people specializing in individual therapy at gettherapie.com know how important it is to figure out your own flaws and grow as a person.
+Talking to a credible professional wil help you get in touch with your inner world and make better decisions.

 Stay in touch with others